Sometimes a recipe calls for dried orange or lemon peel, and this can throw people for a loop.

 Be sure to use organically grown citrus fruit, with untreated, pesticide-free peels.
 Once your peels are thoroughly dried, you can either crumble them between your fingers or whirl them in a blender or spice grinder to form a fine powder.

 You can then use the powdered, dried peel in place of orange or lemon extract in baking; in toppings, to flavor sugar-bowl sugar, in spice mixes (e.g., lemon, pepper, rosemary and sage as a barbecue rub), in teas, sprinkled on fish or chicken, and to flavor sauces and salad dressings.
 It would also be great to sprinkle together with some sugar on top of cookies, muffins, or cakes, before baking.

 You can also use them to make your own DIY cocktail bitters or homemade vermouth.
 Another idea: add them to a mulling spices mix for making aromatic hot mulled cider or mulled wine (vin brulé)!
 Homemade mulling spices would also make a great holiday gift.

-No-cook, hands-off method: Lay the strips on a plate (with the inside of the peels facing upwards) and let them dry at room temperature for 3-4 days, until they have shriveled and are no longer moist.
+- No-cook, hands-off method: Lay the strips on a plate (with the inside of the peels facing upwards) and let them dry at room temperature for 3 to 4 days, until they have shriveled and are no longer moist.

-Speed method: If you are short on time, you can also dry them in a 200-degree Fahrenheit oven, spread on a parchment paper-lined baking sheet, for about 25-30 minutes.
+- Speed method: If you are short on time, you can also dry them in a 200 F oven, spread on a parchment paper-lined baking sheet, for about 25 to 30 minutes.
 The peels will curl up and turn stiff when they're dry.

 |Nutritional Guidelines (per serving)|